 Webinar: Invite three people to be on a panel, each representing one of the three lenses.
-Perhaps a town official, someone from the agriculture industry, and a local land trust representative.
-Have an information session with questions for the panelists, then open to community questions.
-This can be helpful to get information through multiple perspectives and allows each attendee to see themselves in the problem and the solution!
+Perhaps a town official, someone from the lobster industry, and a local land trust representative.
+Have an information session with questions for the panelists in the fishbowl format, then open to community questions.
+This is a great way to get information across but through multiple perspectives allowing each attendee to feel they see themselves in the problem and the solution!